Midwife in the Tire Swing

 —Joanna Southcott The Strange Effects of Faith

 There was a thrumming deep in Francyann’s chest, a ringing in her ears; her knees and hips ached.
 She had been standing for twelve hours.
 She was going to die, she knew it.
 She felt her heart flutter; it was pounding with terror of the coming night.
 Through the walls she could hear the honeysuckle vine, fall-stripped of its leaves, flapping loose against the outer wall in a quartering wind.
-From the southeast by the sound, the backside of an ocean storm already passed out to open water.
+From the southeast by the sound, the backside of an ocean storm long passed out to open water.
 “Help.
 Help me,” called Francyann Kennealy.

 What would they say when they found her here stuck in her pantry?
 “Silly old woman, living alone and not all there, her mind hung out to dry like a trap door union suit.
 She should have been in a home.
 She saved coupons; you know what that means.
 Surrounded by all that food and she starved to death.”
 Of course, that would be if they found her—discovered too late: days, weeks, years after her death.
 If it was a heart attack she would scream from that limbo where the newly dead waited for the ferry to the Other Side.
 She could say “I did not starve.
 I had a full pantry.”